rossjrw/tars/README.md

 - re2, which is forked here: https://github.com/andreasvc/pyre2

-re2 will not be installed from requirements.txt as it has a specific install process detailed on its README.
-TARS will operate fine without re2 but will be vulnerable to catastrophic backtracking regex attacks.
+re2 will not be installed from requirements.txt as it has a specific install process detailed in its README.
+TARS will operate fine without re2 but will be vulnerable to catastrophic backtracking regular expression attacks.

+In order to install the `cryptography` dependency of pyaib, you may be required to run:
+`sudo apt-get install build-essential libssl-dev libffi-dev python-dev`

 TARS requires at least Python 3.7.

+In order to interface with Wikidot, TARS requires a Wikidot API key.
+Store your Wikidot API key in `wikidot.secret.txt` in the base directory.

+In order to perform mismatch searches, TARS requires a Google Custom Search Engine ID and authorisation ID.
+Store these in `cse.secret.txt` and `google.secret.txt` respectively.

 ## Adding commands